maxtuzz/iAM/README.md

 ```
 $ iam [id/alias] -cid
 ```
-Invokes ssh-copy-id script on specified host to copy public key across for each access.
+Invokes ssh-copy-id script on specified host to copy public key across for easy access.
 This is only recommended for dev/test servers.